Site update log

 A one-watt radio transmitter emitted signals lasting 0.4 seconds on the wavelength of 7 and 15 meters.
 If temperature onboard the satellite would exceed 50 degrees C or fall below 0 degrees C, or if the pressure inside fell below 0.35 kilograms per square centimeter, thermal and barometric switches would be activated changing the length of the radio signal sent by the satellite.

-To maintain normal temperature inside the satellite, a special fan would be activated, when the interior temperature would increase above 30 degrees C. If temperature fell below 20-23 degrees C, the fan would be turned off.
+To maintain the normal temperature inside the satellite, a special fan would be activated, when the interior temperature would increase above 30 degrees C. If the temperature fell below 20-23 degrees C, the fan would be turned off.
 A dual thermal switch was responsible for turning the fan on and off.
 (84) Batteries were designed to function for two weeks.
 (52)

 The total mass of the satellite reached 83.6 kilograms.
 A special transfer section was developed to connect the rocket with the satellite.
 A separation system was designed to jettison the payload fairing and the satellite from the core stage of the R-7 rocket.